great-expectations/great_expectations/docs/terms/data_connector.md

 The Wildcard Data Reference is how Data Connectors deal with that problem, making it easy to search external stores and understand data.

 Under the hood, when processing a Batch Request, the Data Connector may find multiple matching Batches.
 Generally, the Data Connector will simply return a list of all matching Batch Identifiers.

+### Translating Batch Definitions to Batch Specs

+A **Batch Definition** includes all the information required to precisely identify a set of data in a source data system.

+A **Batch Spec** is an Execution Engine-specific description of the Batch defined by a Batch Definition.

+A Data Connector is responsible for working with an Execution Engine to translate Batch Definitions into a Batch Spec that enables Great Expectations to access the data using that Execution Engine.

 ## API basics